-20 Schematics showing the long signal-recycling cavity scheme (left) and its asso- ciated flow chart (right).
-The signal-recycling mirror coherently reflects back the signal, forming a feedback loop as indicated in the flow chart.
-46 21 (Color online) Top left (shaded): Topology of the current gravitational wave detector GEO 600.
+20 (Color online) Top left (shaded): Topology of the current gravitational wave detector GEO 600.
 The mirror in the laser input port (PRM) realizes so-called power-recycling.
-The signal-recycling mirror (SRM) in the output port estab- lishes a carrier light detuned single-sideband signal recycling cavity.
+The signal-recycling mirror (SRM) in the output port establishes a carrier light detuned single-sideband signal recycling cavity.
 Bottom left: Extension for a broadband shot-noise reduction utilizing squeezed states.
 Right: Topology, proposed here.
 Two optically coupled cavities are formed with the help of an additional mirror DSRM.
 Their resonance doublet enables detuned dual-signal-recycling resulting in lower shot noise.
 Squeezed states can be used without additional filter cavity.
-47 22 Schematics showing the speed-meter configuration (left) and its flow chart (right).
-48 23 Plot showing the noise spectrum for the speed-meter configuration for two different optical powers.
-49 24 Schematics showing the dual-carrier scheme (left) and its flow chart (right) 50 25 Diagram of the local-readout topology (left) and the resulting feedback loops (right).
-51 26 The optimized total noise spectrum for different schemes assuming a moderate improvement of the thermal noise compared with aLIGO baseline design.
-The lower panels show the linear strain sensitivity improvement over aLIGO 52 27 Optimization results for different schemes assuming more substantial ther- mal noise improvements, increasing the mirror mass from 40 to 150 kg, and increasing the arm cavity power from 800 to 3000 kW.
-53 28 Ponderomotive Squeezer, taken from Corbitt et al. [86] 55 29 Schematic diagram of the parametric instability mechanism [105] 68 30 Measured squeezing as function of the injected squeezing for different levels of losses in the squeezed path.
-93
+52 21 Schematics showing a speed-meter configuration (left) and its flow chart (right).
+52 22 Plot showing the noise spectrum for the speed-meter configuration for two different optical powers.
+53 23 Diagram of the local-readout topology (left) and the resulting feedback loops (right) 54 24 The optimized total noise spectrum for different schemes assuming a moderate improvement of the thermal noise compared with aLIGO baseline design.
+The lower panels show the linear strain sensitivity improvement over aLIGO 56 25 Optimization results for different schemes assuming more substantial thermal noise improvements, increasing the mirror mass from 40 to 150 kg, and increasing the arm cavity power from 800 to 3000 kW 57 26 Ponderomotive Squeezer, taken from Corbitt et al. [7] 57 27 Schematic diagram of the parametric instability mechanism [8] 70 28 Measured squeezing as function of the injected squeezing for different levels of losses in the squeezed path 95 29 Local feedforward correction filter for length-to-angle decoupling.
+FF = - $L2A/A2A$ 111 30 Local feedforward correction filter for length-to-pitch decoupling for the Power Recycling Mirror (PRM), M1 stage.
+Trend data indicates improved robustness to disturbances (wind, earthquakes) after implementing length-to-pitch (L2P) and length-to-yaw (L2Y) feed-forward (FF) filters from the ReflB photodiode for the PRM.
+112